camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 An input expression specifies how the value of the input clause is generated.
 It is an expression which will be evaluated by the DMN engine.
-It is usually simple and reference a variable which is available during the evaluation.
+It is usually simple and references a variable which is available during the evaluation.
 The expression is set inside a `text` element that is a child of the `inputExpression` XML element.